-Drinking lemon juice benefits your health, which is why many traditional systems of medicine recommend drinking lemon juice daily.
+Drinking lemon juice benefits your health, which is why many traditional systems of medicine recommend drinking it daily.
 Lemons contain vitamins, minerals and other natural compounds that boost your immune system and even fight cancer.
 They aid in digestion and mineral absorption, may give you more energy and protect your kidneys and urinary health.
-Drink fresh squeezed lemon juice, diluted in water, regularly to reap the most benefits.
+Drink fresh squeezed lemon juice, diluted in water, regularly to reap the most health benefits.

-Helps Weight Loss and Boosts Energy
+Weight Loss and Lemon Juice

 Decreases Cancer Risks

+Consuming citrus fruits such as lemons a few times a week may reduce the risk of certain cancers, including digestive, upper respiratory and pancreatic.
 Lemons contain 22 different compounds that have been found to fight cancer cells.
-A study published in "Food & Function" in 2013 discovered that limonoids found in lemons stymie the growth of cancer cells that depend on estrogen for growth and those that don't.
+A study published in Food & Function in 2013 discovered that limonoids found in lemons stymie the growth of cancer cells that depend on estrogen for growth and those that don't.
 It concluded that consuming lemon may reduce your risk of breast cancer.

-- Care2: 16 Health Benefits of Lemons
+- Healthline: 6 Evidence-Based Health Benefits of Lemons

-- PubMed Health: Vitamin C
+- National Institutes of Health: Office of Dietary Supplements: Vitamin C

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.